List of Blossom characters: Madeline "Maddy" Richman Russo

 Maddy (Melissa Manchester) is the ex-wife of Nick and mother of Blossom, Joey and Tony who left the family to have her own life.
 She moves to Paris to pursue a singing career and returns a few years later in an attempt to reconnect, making her first appearance in the series in the season 3 episode "The Thrill is Gone."

 In the pilot, the mother was named Barbara Russo (played by Barrie Youngfellow) and had not left the family.

-Sharon LeMeure
+Sharon LeMuere

 Sharon (Gail Edwards) is the mother of Six who is divorced and dated Nick at one time.
 Sharon tries to be a good mother, although Six gets in some trouble at times.
 She is almost identical to her daughter in several ways, including her habit of talking very fast when nervous, upset, or happy.
 She and her daughter have been known to mirror each other on several occasions.